sharma7056/renuinde577project/SupervisedLearning/4 - Logistic Regression/README.md

 * Step 4: Repeat Step 1 to Step 3 until desired loss in-sample is reached, or a maximum number of steps is reached

 ---

+This sub-repository demonstrates the implementation of Logistic Regression algorithm to solve classification problems.

+Contents of **Logistic Regression**

+* [Image](https://github.com/sharma7056/renuinde577project/tree/main/SupervisedLearning/4%20-%20Logistic%20Regression/Image): folder contains images used in README
+* [Data](https://github.com/sharma7056/renuinde577project/tree/main/SupervisedLearning/4%20-%20Logistic%20Regression/Data): Folders contains all data files used in this module
+* [Logistic_Regression.ipynb](https://github.com/sharma7056/renuinde577project/blob/main/SupervisedLearning/4%20-%20Logistic%20Regression/Logistic_Regression.ipynb): Jupyter notebook file containing
+  * a.
+Introduction of Logistic Regression algorithm
+  * b.
+Building Logistic Regression algorithm from scratch
+  * c.
+Performing the algorithm using Pima Indians Diabetes Dataset to predict whether the person would have diabetes or not in the 5 years